kubernetes/website/docs/tabs-example.md

 ## Example Liquid template code for tabs

-Below is an example of some [Liquid](https://shopify.github.io/liquid/) template code to illustrate how to specify the contents of each tab.
-The included [/_includes/tabs.md](https://github.com/kubernetes/kubernetes.github.io/tree/master/_includes/tabs.md) file at the end then uses those elements to render the actual tab set.
+Below is the [Liquid](https://shopify.github.io/liquid/) template code for the tabs demo above to illustrate how to specify the contents of each tab.
+The [`/_includes/tabs.md`](https://github.com/kubernetes/kubernetes.github.io/tree/master/_includes/tabs.md) file included at the end then uses those elements to render the actual tab set.

 ### The code